SquareFactory/face-pixelizer/isquare_tutorial.md

 *Before deploying our model, we have to make sure that it is compatible with the platform.
 From an existing model this is easily achieved in a few simple steps.*

 ### Step 1.1: Create your worker script
-This first step is to migrate our code to make it isquare compatible.
+This first step is to adapt our code to make it isquare compatible.
 The good news is that no code change is necessary, we just need to write a small script, which we will call the **worker script** from now on.
 This script contains one class, our **worker**:
 ```
 from archipel.workers.worker import ImagesToImagesWorker